2.14 Fatality and Near Fatality Investigations and Fatalities on Active Cases

 1. The fatality designation is used in the intake when a child's death has occurred.

-2. The near-fatality designation is used in the intake when the child has a near-fatal condition as defined in KRS 600.020 (40) as an injury that, as certified by a physician, places a child in serious or critical condition.
+2. The near-fatality designation is used in the intake when the child has a near-fatal condition as defined in KRS 600.020 (40) as an injury that, as certified by a physician, places a child in a serious or critical condition.
 Staff shall use the Determining a Near Fatality Tip Sheet to decide if the child's condition meets the criteria for the near-fatality designation.

-3. The regional after-hours protocol shall be used for screening, designation, determination, and assigning reports that are made outside of regular business hours.
+4. The regional after-hours protocol shall be used for screening, designation, determination, and assigning reports that are made outside of regular business hours.
 SOP 1.12 On Call Activities defines on-call activities.

 4. Determines the initiation response timeframes as defined in SOP 2.6 Completing the CPS Intake; and